Last updated on .

 Dome of the Basilica of the Virgin of Chiquinquirá

-Other features of the church include the Stations of the Cross behind the altar, side chapels, and a plaque commemorating the visit of Pope John Paul II on July 3, 1986.
-He knelt in front of the Virgin of Chiquinquirá and prayed for peace in Colombia.
+Other features are 15 chapels, a wide ambulatory with statues of the Stations of the Cross, and a plaque commemorating the visit of Pope John Paul II.
+On July 3, 1986, he knelt in front of the Virgin of Chiquinquirá and prayed for peace in Colombia.

 Side chapel

-Plaque commemorating the visit of Pope John Paul II at Basílica de la Virgen de Chiquinquirá in Chiquinquirá, Boyacá, Colombia
+Plaque commemorating the visit of Pope John Paul II at the Basilica of the Virgin of Chiquinquirá in Chiquinquirá, Boyacá, Colombia

 Plaque commemorating the visit of Pope John Paul II